unibas-tilics/tilics/articles/article-065-Information hiding.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-The idea for information hiding is to reduce complexity and to interact not with the information/data directly, but only indirectly via an interface.
+The idea for information hiding is to reduce complexity and indirectly interact with the information/data using an interface.
 But why would we do this?
-Suppose we want to get a drink  from a vending machine, we need to select only, which drink we want and then pay for this, we never see the real work  and the logic behind the vending machine.
+Suppose we want to get a drink from a vending machine.
+We only need to select the drink we want and then pay for it.
+We never need to see the inner workings or the logic behind the vending machine.
-This is the same for computer program, we use interfaces to hide  information/methods, this also means that we can interchange the hidden information easily as long as we do not change the interface.
-Furthermore, if we cannot see into the program or the machine, we will have a harder time to manipulate it, as we do not know how exactly it works.
+This is the same for computer program.
+We use interfaces to hide the information/methods.
+This also means that we can interchange the hidden information easily as long as we do not change the interface.
+Furthermore, since we do not know exactly how the programs or machines work, we will have a harder time to manipulate them.
 <!-- END BODY -->